wegul/wegul.github.io/_posts/2021-11-15-ADSecurity.md

 ### How about Prediction module? -DL Backdoor Attack
 Backdoor attack on image and speech recognition had been a heated topic[^target].
 However, no one has yet taken it as an attack vector for AD.

 Prediction module estimates the future trajectory of the detected obstacles by neural networks (e.g., RNNs).
 What if the training set is contaminated?
 Wenger et al. have considered backdoor attacks in real physical world[^backdoor].
 This threat could be a serious issue if trigger is carefully designed to escape tests.
-Challenges could be:  1. attackers might have no access to themodel and the training set used by the victim system; 2. only a small amount of poisoning samples are allowed; 3. the trigger is hard to notice; etc.
+Unlike aforementioned "invisible obstacle", this threat is stealthier as attackers don't even have to make up something that might be suspicious.
+Nevertheless, challenges could be:  1. attackers might have no access to the model and the training set used by the victim system; 2. only a small amount of poisoning samples are allowed; 3. the trigger is hard to notice; etc.